Category: 2025

 • Announce the nominations during the event and ensure the correct distribution of trophies.

-Being a part of this event allowed me to experience firsthand the impact of volunteer work in the community and understand the value of recognition and celebration within the third sector.”
+Being a part of this event allowed me to experience first hand the impact of volunteer work in the community and understand the value of recognition and celebration within the third sector.

 Skills gained: